A nationwide movement, bringing Christians and Muslims together.

-Chris became interested in living a neighborly faith when he married into a multi-religious family.
+Chris is co-founder and co-director of NF.
+He became interested in living a neighborly faith when he married into a multi-religious family.
 With a background in Evangelical ministry and higher ed., Chris holds degrees from Moody Bible Institute and Wheaton College.
 In 2015, Chris participated in the University of Cambridge's Summer Interfaith Programme for emerging faith leaders.

 Chris has won numerous awards for his curriculum design, advocacy, and community service.
 He is currently completing a PhD in Theology at the University of Toronto and develops online curriculum for Moody Bible Institute.

 In his spare time, Chris enjoys rock climbing, freediving, and traveling with his wife Reena.

 Chris is co-founder and co-director of NF.
 Kevin was born and raised at the intersection of his mother’s Evangelical faith and his father’s Reform Jewish roots.
 He holds degrees from N. Illinois University (BA, Media), Midwestern Baptist Theological Seminary (MA, Theology) and Wheaton College (MA, Theology).

 Kevin has extensive teaching and leadership experience in both churches and colleges.
 He planted two churches with the Southern Baptist Convention (2009-2014) and teaches world religion at two community colleges in Illinois (2012-present).